Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Related work

 \section{Related work}

-\textbf{Anomaly Detection.} Anomaly detection (AD) involves identifying data points, events, or observations that deviate significantly from the dataset's normal behavior ~\citep{chandola2009anomaly}.
-These anomalies can indicate critical incidents, such as fraud ~\citep{pourhabibi2020fraud}, network intrusions ~\citep{lazarevic2003comparative}, or system failures ~\citep{du2017deeplog}.
-The process involves using statistical, machine learning, or deep learning methods to model normal behavior and detect deviations.
-Anomaly detection is crucial in domains like cybersecurity, finance, healthcare, and manufacturing, where recognizing unusual patterns quickly can prevent significant losses or improve operational efficiency.
-While both AD and OOD detection aim to identify unusual or unexpected data points, AD focuses on deviations within a single distribution (typically the training set), whereas OOD detection addresses differences between the training distribution and new, unseen inputs.
+\textbf{Anomaly Detection.} Anomaly detection (AD) identifies data points that deviate from normal patterns~\citep{chandola2009anomaly}, with wide applications in fraud detection~\citep{pourhabibi2020fraud}, network security~\citep{lazarevic2003comparative}, and system monitoring~\citep{du2017deeplog}.
+While both AD and OOD detection identify unusual samples, AD differs in three main aspects.
+First, AD is typically unsupervised, using only normal samples for training, whereas OOD detection involves labeled categories.
+Second, AD focuses on perceptual anomalies, while OOD detects semantic shifts from unseen categories.
+Lastly, although both use AUROC~\citep{wehler2001short} for evaluation, AD employs AUPRO~\citep{bertoldo2024aupimo} for pixel-level performance.
+Beyond these standard metrics, practical evaluation also assesses human-centric and operational criteria, such as \textbf{detection latency}~\citep{lavin2015evaluating,sinha2024real}, the economic \textbf{cost of errors}~\citep{xu2013cost,kim2022study}, model \textbf{interpretability}~\citep{jiang2023interpretability,doshi2023towards}, and \textbf{computational footprint}~\citep{ibidunmoye2015performance,huertas2023comparative}.

-\textbf{Novelty Detection.} Novelty detection (ND) focuses on identifying new or unknown data points that a model has not seen during training ~\citep{pimentel2014review}.
-This process is essential in situations where the system needs to adapt to evolving conditions or when it's crucial to flag new, unseen scenarios.
-Unlike AD, which seeks to find patterns that deviate from the norm, novelty detection aims to discover entirely new patterns.
-Applications include identifying new trends in social media ~\citep{li2017real}, discovering new species in biological data ~\citep{pimentel2014review}, or detecting new topics in document streams ~\citep{aksoy2012novelty}.
-Essentially, ND deals with surprises in familiar contexts, while OOD detection deals with data from unfamiliar contexts.
+\textbf{Novelty Detection.} Novelty detection (ND) aims to identify previously unseen data points~\citep{pimentel2014review}, enabling systems to adapt to new conditions or scenarios.
+Unlike AD, which finds deviations within known patterns, ND discovers new patterns, such as emerging social media trends~\citep{li2017real}, novel species~\citep{pimentel2014review}, or new document topics~\citep{aksoy2012novelty}.
+In essence, ND detects surprises within familiar contexts, while OOD detection addresses data from entirely unfamiliar contexts.